Stars React to Trump's Treatment of Jim Acosta at Press Conference

-Stars React to Donald Trump's Treatment of CNN's Jim Acosta During Press Conference
+Stars React to Donald Trump's Treatment of CNN's Jim Acosta Following Heated Press Conference

 Political debate clearly isn't going anywhere after Tuesday's midterm elections.